Urban-Analytics/INTEGRATE/docs/README.md

 ### Deployment

 The site is built and deployed automatically by GitHub Pages whenever changes are pushed to the main branch.
+You can check the progess of the run and deployment in the 'Actions' tab at the top of the page.

 The website is found @ https://urban-analytics.github.io/INTEGRATE/